rootiest/rootiest-nvim/README.md

 ## Features

-- Comfortable keybindings and IDE-like features
+- Comfortable keybindings and PDE-like features
+- Automatically check for Neovim updates
+- Able to build Neovim updates from source for nightly or any release (on Linux)
+- Built like a distro.
+Highly customizable and extensible without writing any code!
 - Designed to be quick to load and easy to use without compromising on features
 - Leans heavily on lazy and luarocks for plugin management and lazy-loading
 - Catppuccin theme is default but a selection of others are also included